Better Aggregation in Test-Time Augmentation: Experimental Evaluation

 \subsection{Standard TTA Policy}

-As shown in Figure \ref{main_results}a, our method significantly outperforms all baselines (p-value=7e-6).
-Moreover, our method significantly outperforms the original model in all 8 comparisons (p-value=4e-8).
-Our method outperforms other baselines in 33 of the 40 trials summarized by Figure \ref{main_results}.
+\paragraph{Results} As shown in Table \ref{standard_table}, our method significantly outperforms all baselines (p-value=2e-7).
+Moreover, our method significantly outperforms the original model in all 8 comparisons (p-value=7e-10).
+Our method outperforms other baselines in 42 of the 50 individual trials summarized by Table \ref{standard_table}.
+Tables including results for Top-5 classification accuracy can be found in the supplement.

+On STL-10, our method, \emph{Mean}, and \emph{GPS} perform comparably.
+While our method learns to ignore augmentations that provide no additional information, the weighting for the remaining augmentations is roughly equivalent to the average.
+This helps identify which augmentations need not be included, thereby saving computation per image, but does not significantly improve performance.

-Our method consistently employs \emph{ClassTTA} on Flowers-102 and \emph{AugTTA} on ImageNet.
-This is likely due to the large number of classes in ImageNet (1000) and the relatively few examples per class (25) to learn from.
+While \emph{Max} demonstrates predictive power in identifying out-of-distribution examples \cite{hendrycks2016baseline}, the same cannot be said for selecting which test-time augmentation lies closest to the training distribution.
+This is likely caused by the well-established phenomenon of miscalibration in neural networks \cite{guo2017calibration}. \paragraph{Analysis} The method consistently chooses \emph{ClassTTA} on Flowers-102 and \emph{AugTTA} on ImageNet.
+This is likely because of the large number of classes in ImageNet (1000) and the relatively few examples per class (25) to learn from.
+For STL-10 and CIFAR-100, both \emph{AugTTA} and \emph{ClassTTA} converge to similar augmentation weightings, which suggests there are no significant class-dependent relationships with the standard TTAs.

 Given enough data, \emph{ClassTTA} should provide a strict improvement over \emph{AugTTA}.
 Therefore, these results imply that \emph{ClassTTA} is best applied to datasets with few classes and sufficient labeled data.
-We include results for each parameterization in the supplement.
+We include results for each parameterization in the appendix.
 In some cases, our method does worse than either individual parameterization -- this is because it makes use of a small hold-out validation set to decide between the two.
-This suggests that in some cases, it is more useful to forego selecting the parameterization and instead learn a more performant set of weights.
+This suggests that in some cases, it is more useful to select a parameterization based on domain knowledge and learn a more performant set of weights.

+The benefit of simple averaging (\emph{Mean}) diminishes with larger networks.
+We also find that the magnitude of TTA-based improvement is correlated with the number of examples per class (r=.95, p-value=.04).
+This suggests that the model relies on a large number of examples per class to identify invariances during training, so that TTA can exploit them during inference.

-Our experiments also suggest that the combination of TTA with smaller networks can outperform larger networks without TTA and may be of use when deploying machine learning in space-constrained settings.
+Our experiments also suggest that the combination of TTA with smaller networks can outperform larger networks without TTA and may be of use when deploying models in space-constrained settings.
 This can be seen in the higher performance of \emph{ClassTTA} applied to MobileNetV2 ($\sim$3.4 million parameters) compared to the original ResNet-50 model ($\sim$23 million parameters) on Flowers-102.